dhermes/tailsk8s/13-add-vm-aws.md

 a brief period.
 However, once the instance has joined the Tailnet, it can be completely unreachable from the public internet but Tailscale will still punch our packets through!
-This is one of the incredible security benefits of Tailscale, we can make the instance unreachable using AWS APIs and also use `ufw` on the instance the only traffic allowed is via Tailscale.
+This is one of the incredible security benefits of Tailscale, we can make the instance unreachable using AWS APIs and use `ufw` on the instance so that the only traffic allowed is via Tailscale.

 For the "first contact", we just need to add the public IP of our jump host to a security group.
 Once the EC2 has joined the Tailnet, we can remove this